-Alarm Definition Action needed Low pressure High priority.
+Alarm Definition Action needed Low pressure High priority .
 Set pressure during inspiration not reached.
 Check patient condition.
 Check the breathing circuit for a disconnection between the patient and the flow sensor, or for other large leaks.
 O2 cell calibration needed Low priority.
 Oxygen cell calibration data is not within expected range, or cell is new and requires calibration.
 Calibrate the oxygen cell.
 Verify temperature settings are within environmental specifications.
 Replace O2 cell if required.
 Have the ventilator serviced.
 O2 cell defective Low priority.
 The oxygen cell is depleted.
-Install a new oxygen cell. is always fully functional, replace an s soon as possible or use an external O2 601-2-55.
+Install a new oxygen cell.
+CAUTION To ensure that oxygen monitoring is always fully functional, replace an exhausted or missing oxygen cell as soon as possible or use an external O2 monitor that complies with ISO 80601-2-55.
 O2 cell missing Low priority.
 There is no signal from the oxygen cell.
-Install an oxygen cell or use an external monitor, according to ISO 80601-2-55. exhausted or missing oxygen cell a monitor that complies with ISO 80 NOTICE To prevent leakage within the venti is always fully functional, replace an s soon as possible or use an external O2 601-2-55. lator, make sure an oxygen cell is installed rnal O2 monitor or disable oxygen moni- O2 cell not system compatible Low priority.
+Install an oxygen cell or use an external monitor, according to ISO 80601-2-55.
+A CAUTION To ensure that oxygen monitoring in exhausted or missing oxygen cell as monitor that complies with ISO 800 NOTICE To prevent leakage within the ventil at all times, even if you use an extent toring. s always fully functional, replace an s soon as possible or use an external O2 501-2-55. ator, make sure an oxygen cell is installed rnal O2 monitor or disable oxygen moni- O2 cell not system compatible Low priority.
 The incorrect type of oxygen cell is installed.
 Ensure oxygen cell is properly installed and a Hamilton Medical oxygen cell is used (PN 396200).
 Option not found High priority.
 Options were not found during startup.
-Restart device.
-If the problem persists, have the ventilator serviced.
+Restart device.If the problem persists, have the ventilator serviced.